MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/dual-write/dual-write-troubleshooting-dual-write-module.md

 dynamicscrmonline/xxxxxx-xxxx-xxxx-xxxxxxxx"}\], The remote server returned an
 error: (403) Forbidden.*

 This error occurs when the linked Common Data Service environment isn't available.

 To fix the issue, create a ticket for the Data Integration team.
 Attach the network trace so that the Data Integration team can mark the maps as **Not running** in the back end.

+> [!Note]
+> You will not run into this error once we enable force unlinking which should be available soon.